kero13ro/chrome-pdf-ai/README.md

 ### Features

+- 🎬 **YouTube Transcript Extraction**: Extract video transcripts from any YouTube video with one click
 - 📄 **One-Click PDF Upload**: Click the extension icon on any PDF page
-- 🤖 **Multiple AI Platforms**: Choose between Claude AI or ChatGPT
+- 🤖 **Multiple AI Platforms**: Choose between Claude AI or ChatGPT for each feature
-- 📤 **Auto-Upload**: Automatically uploads PDF and submits your prompt
+- 📤 **Auto-Upload**: Automatically uploads content and submits your prompt
-- 💬 **Custom Prompts**: Set your own default questions and prompts
+- 💬 **Custom Prompts**: Set separate prompts for YouTube and PDF
 - 🔒 **Privacy-Focused**: All processing happens locally on your device
 - ⚡ **Fast & Easy**: No manual copy-paste needed